Perfect Focaccia Bread From Your Kitchen

 - 2 teaspoons coarse (Kosher) salt

-directions for making dough
+Directions for making the dough

-- In small bowl combine 1/4 cup of the warm water, sugar, and yeast.
+- In a small bowl combine 1/4 cup of the warm water, sugar, and yeast.
 Let sit 10 minutes or until bubbly.

-- In large mixing bowl combine flour and salt.
+- In a large mixing bowl combine flour and salt.
 Make a well in the flour; add the bubbly yeast mixture, the remaining 3/4 cup warm water, and the olive oil.
 Stir to combine.

 - Turn the dough out onto a well-floured work surface and knead until the dough is smooth and elastic, about 10 minutes.